samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 # Sending and receiving data

 This is an overview of how your devices and applications can send and receive messages on SAMI, using both REST and WebSocket APIs.
 Using this information, you will be able to post messages to SAMI, retrieve historical data, and use WebSockets to set up a real-time data stream.
+When posting messages, you could put actions in messages so that destination devices can perform the specified actions.

 Any message sent to SAMI may not be bigger than 10 KB.
 {:.info}

 ## REST API

 With SAMI's REST API, you can send and retrieve historical data according to a specific timestamp or range.
 This allows you to perform analytics on various scenarios and contexts.
+You also can send actions to SAMI, which will be routed to the destination device to perform these actions.

 ## Posting a message